Susan Rossell: Early life and education

-Susan spent her childhood in Nottingham.
+Rossell spent her childhood in Nottingham.
 She is the daughter of Anthony and Penny Rossell.
 She has two younger brothers, John and Paul.
-Susan attended The Gedling School and Forest Fields School in Nottingham, UK.
+Rossell attended The Gedling School and Forest Fields School in Nottingham, UK.
 She gained a Bachelor of Psychology and Neuroscience (Hons) from the University of Manchester and a Doctor of Philosophy in Cognitive Neuropsychiatry from the Institute of Psychiatry King's College London; both UK.

 Career

-After her doctorate Susan spent two years as a postdoctoral researcher within Experimental Psychology at the University of Oxford (1998-2000) and collaborated with the Functional Imaging Laboratory in Queens Square.
+After her doctorate Rossell spent two years as a postdoctoral researcher within Experimental Psychology at the University of Oxford (1998-2000) and collaborated with the Functional Imaging Laboratory in Queens Square.
 During this time she completed one of the first known studies to look at brain function using functional magnetic resonance imaging (fMRI) and event related potentials (ERPs).
 Subsequently, she was awarded a prestigious Wellcome Trust International Travel Fellowship (2000-2004) and was based at Macquarie University in Sydney, Australia within their Macquarie Centre for Cognitive Sciences (MACCS), as well as at the Institute of Psychiatry in London.
 The focus of her fellowship was to improve our understanding of thought disorder in schizophrenia and bipolar disorder using clinical interviews, psycholinguistics, cognitive assessments and brain imaging.